Pan-European Picnic: Today

 The picnic site is commemorated with a monument by Miklós Melocco, a bell from the city of Debrecen, a pagoda from the Association of Japanese–Hungarian Friendship, and a wooden monument unveiled by the organisers in 1991.

 In 1996 a 10 m stainless steel sculpture by the sculptor Gabriela von Habsburg was erected in Fertőrákos near Sopron.
 It symbolizes a set up piece of barbed wire, which from a distance has the shape of a cross.

-In 2009, EU Commission President José Manuel Barroso paid tribute to the “peaceful picnic on the Austro-Hungarian border near Sopron”, which “helped to change the course of European history”.
+In 2009, EU Commission President José Manuel Barroso paid tribute to the "peaceful picnic on the Austro-Hungarian border near Sopron", which "helped to change the course of European history".
 This event led to the "iron curtain briefly opening" and thus contributed to its "final fall and the reunification of Germany".
 This marks the beginning of the end of the division of Europe through the Cold War.

 The Pan-European Picnic is considered a significant milestone on the road to German reunification, and commemorative ceremonies are held annually on 19 August at the border.

-In 2009 Angela Merkel (who grew up in East Germany) attended festivities commemorating the picnic's 20th anniversary, thanking the Hungarians for their courage and foresight: "Two enslaved nations together broke down the walls of enslavement... and Hungarians gave wings to East Germans' desire for freedom."
+In 2009, Angela Merkel (who grew up in East Germany) attended festivities commemorating the picnic's 20th anniversary, thanking the Hungarians for their courage and foresight: "Two enslaved nations together broke down the walls of enslavement... and Hungarians gave wings to East Germans' desire for freedom."
 Hungarian President László Sólyom unveiled a white marble monument in memory of those who risked their lives to cross the Iron Curtain, and Swedish Foreign Minister Carl Bildt said: "We must remain an open Europe of open societies and open minds, open to others beyond our present boundaries".

 In August 2019, Chancellor Merkel and Hungary's Prime Minister Viktor Orbán recalled the Pan-European Picnic that took place 30 years ago and its importance for the subsequent fall of the Berlin Wall.

 On the northeast corner of the Reichstag building in Berlin, a memorial plaque commemorates the pan-European picnic.

 There are still some ambiguities about the exact sequence of the picnic, in particular the agreements between Otto von Habsburg, Miklos Nemeth, Imre Pozsgay and Helmut Kohl.
 Kohl is said to have remarked "It was all agreed beforehand."
 It is assumed that in addition to the local organizers and the Pan-European Organization, the West German secret service BND and the Order of Malta, which is close to the Habsburgs, were also involved in the decisive distribution of the leaflets to the East Germans.

 The Pan-European Picnic is now referred to as a "great moment of mankind (German: Sternstunde der Menschheit)".

+It was only through the culture of remembrance that the pan-European picnic became a symbol for the entire flight movement of the summer of 1989.
+The important role played by the Hungarian opposition movement was increasingly concealed, while the role of the Habsburgs was emphasized.
+The memorial site was constructed by politicians and the media for their own purposes, and the importance of the collapse of the Eastern Bloc and Austria's active role in it was exaggerated.